-The Autism Outreach program was intiated in October, 2008, in response to the needs of children and adolescents with Autism.
-The outreach program provides individualized quality “Applied Behavior Analysis” or ABA services to families with children with autism and other developmental disabilities.
-Our goal is to provide clear-cut learning opportunities for children to become successful in their lives, at school and at home.
-This program is in the pilot, or beginning phase, and spots are very limited.
-As we are getting the program started, we will target young children with the intention of expanding the program to serve adolescents.
-Services will be available both at Andrews Center and in the home and school environments, depending on the needs of the child and the family. *ABA is an approved Individual Service Plan reimbursable treatment for children and adults currently enrolled in Home and Community Based Services.
-(HCS).
-If your child is enrolled in HCS and you feel that he or she would benefit from ABA, contact your HCS caseworker.
+This is a pilot program and spots are very limited.
+In the beginning of this program we will first seek to serve young children, with the intention of expanding the program to serve adolescents in the future.
+Services will be available at Andrews Center clinics and in the child’s home and school environments, dependent upon the needs of the child and family. *ABA is an approved Individual Service Plan and is a reimbursable treatment for children and adults currently enrolled in Home and Community Based Services (HCS).
+If a child is enrolled in HCS and would benefit from ABA, please contact an HCS caseworker.

-Program goals: In addition to expanding the number of children served in outreach services, it is the goal of Andrews Center to eventually expand services to children on the Pervasive Development Disorders Spectrum (PDD) to include a day treatment/educational program.
-If you are interested in this program, or if you know someone who might benefit from the program, please email Alison Sterken at firstname.lastname@example.org or call her at 903-535-7419.
+Program goals: In addition to expanding the number of autism-diagnosed children served by our outreach services, the goal of Andrews Center in launching this program is to expand services to all children on the Pervasive Development Disorders Spectrum (PDD).
+Our hope is to establish a day treatment and/or educational program.
+For more information, please email Alison Sterken or 903.535.7419.
 Information will be available and a waiting list for services will be maintained.

-Applied Behavioral Analysis (ABA) is a scientific method that has been proven to be the most effective treatment for people with Autism and other pervasive developmental disabilities.
-With ABA, the therapist, parent or teacher uses a series of specific steps while interacting with the child, to help the child adjust and adapt to different situations and to interact with others at home and at school in a positive way.
+Applied Behavioral Analysis (ABA) is a scientific method proven to be the most effective treatment for people with Autism and other pervasive developmental disabilities.
+During ABA, the therapist, parent or teacher communicates a series of specific steps while interacting with the child.
+This helps the child adjust and adapt to different situations and teaches them to interact with others at home and at school in a positive way.

-- ABA is a structured one-on-one program which relies almost entirely upon meaningful, individualized rewards for specific, identified behaviors.
-ABA uses reinforcers that the child like’s best, rather than a cookie cutter reinforcer.
+ABA is a structured one-on-one program that relies almost entirely upon meaningful, individualized rewards for specific, identified behaviors.
+ABA uses personalized positive reinforcement, rather than cookie cutter-type rewards.

-Andrews Center contracts with Board Certified Behavior Analysts and Board Certified Associate Behavior Analysts who work one on one with the consumers.
+Andrews Center contracts with Board Certified Behavior Analysts and Board Certified Associate Behavior Analysts to work one on one with clients.

-The Autism Outreach Advisory Committee was formed in September of 2008 to assist Andrews Center in the development, implementation, and monitoring of services.
+The Autism Outreach Advisory Committee was formed in September of 2008 to assist Andrews Center in the development, implementation and monitoring of services.
 Members include psychologists, case managers, QMRP’s, parents of children with autism, representatives from local school districts, and advocates.
-The committee is charged with the responsibility for reviewing referrals and determining the order of service for referred individuals.
+The committee is charged with the responsibility of reviewing referrals and determining the order of service for referred individuals.